Ragab2010/LinuxSystemProgrammingWithCAndCPP/README.md

 This directory covers inter-process communication using message queues.

 **Contents:**
-- Examples of sending and receiving messages between processes using message queues.
+- `sender.cpp `: Examples of creates a message queue, and sends two messages in that queue then terminate.
+- `receiver.cpp `: Examples of gets the id of an existing message queue, and reads a message from that queue and display the mtext on stdout then terminate.

 ![message_queue](28_(message_queue)/message_queue.gif)